luizpauloprado/GHFollowers/README.md

 ## To do
 - Add tests
-- Create a screen from scratch
+- Create a new screen from scratch
-- Organize code? (at least search some organization patterns)
+- Organize code? (at least search some organization/architecture patterns)
 - Ask AI interview questions
+- PersistenceManager refactoring
+- NetworkManager refactoring
+- Use URLComponents in NetworkManager